Umbria Blog | Prehistory and the Abbey of Farneta

 Don Sante made arrangements with the workmen: they had to warn him if they found bones or other valuable relics.
 In this way, even two whole skeletons of prehistoric elephants were found, which are now in the paleontological museum of Florence.
 To this day farmers in the area or workmen during new construction projects find prehistoric bones or Etruscan remains.

 It is thanks to the erudite priest Don Sante that many relics found around Farneta can be seen today.
-His heritage is now managed by a voluntary organization.
+His heritage is now managed by a voluntary organisation.